Lauzl/MSFS_SRC/README.md

    - Configure RESET Key
 4. Press your desired key and click OK to save

-###Note: Settings need to be reconfigured each time the application is started.
+	<ins>Note: Settings need to be reconfigured each time the application is started. </ins>

 ### Key Configuration
 - Single key shortcuts
 - Visual confirmation of current key bindings